aws/aws-cdk/packages/@aws-cdk/cx-api/README.md

 Enable this feature flag to allow native cross region stack references.
-This will use a CloudFormation Custom Resource to perform the cross region lookup.
+This will use a CloudFormation Custom Resource to perform the cross region export.

 This is disabled by default.